matthewjosephtaylor/blog.mjt.dev/content/coding/how-python-vscode-sept-2022.md

 # How to VSCode, Docker and Python in Sept 2022

-I am an experienced coder but I am not a python expert.
+I am an experienced coder but I am not a [Python](https://www.python.org) expert.

 Recently I've been getting more and more into ML, and so have been interacting more with python.